dxnter/dotfiles/README.md

 Naturally, there will be dotfiles of your own that are missing from this repository.
 Adding them to this directory allows a centralized location to symlink, maintain, and version control.

 `stow` is used to create symbolic links to your `$HOME` directory.
 An example of the expected folder structure is shown below.
-The top level directory should correspond to the name of the package, while the contents will be symlinked relative to your `$HOME` directory.
+The top-level directory should correspond to the name of the package, while the contents will be symlinked relative to your `$HOME` directory.

 ```
 nvim